anhaidgroup/wrappers_for_exploring_df/open-refine/instructions.rst

 ---------------------------------
 1. First, for the different platform, we could refer to this link:  https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions, for linux, we could just download the code.

-2. Next, import explore module from pandastable wrapper directory like this:
+2. Next, import explore module from openrefine wrapper directory like this:

   from refine import Refine

-3. Finally, explore the dataframe using ExploreData command like this:
+3. Finally, explore the dataframe using Refine command like this:

   df = pandas.read_csv("filename")